-Another common misconception we see is this idea that we exist to upend the traditional home sale process, and by extension, replace all real estate agents.
+A common misconception we see is this idea that we exist to upend the traditional home sale process, and by extension, replace all real estate agents.
 Not only do we work with both buyer and seller agents, but we refer prospective buyers to local agents at their request.
 Our goal is to give people more options, not reduce them.

-Jill Scott, a Phoenix-based real estate agent who’s been in the business for over 13 years, had some nice things to say about working with us:
+And Jill Scott, a Phoenix-based real estate agent who’s been in the business for over 13 years, had some nice things to say about working with us:

 “This was my first sale with Opendoor and [they] exceeded my expectations more then words can describe… I try to show through my actions and not just words that I’ll do whatever it takes, and to have the listing broker make the same effort is shocking!
 They worked with my buyers and my team like we were all part of their family.” –Jill Scott Realtor Phoenix, Arizona

 We are laser focused on our customers and the pain points they’ve experienced throughout the traditional process.
 Real estate transactions can be incredibly stressful—months of showings, repairs and other unanticipated costs, tedious negotiations, offers that fall through, and the uncertainty of when and where you’ll be next.